jerlendds/osintbuddy/README.md

  - [] Rework plugin system to its own service
  - [] Add playwright and start reworking existing selenium based plugins

-If you're a developer I recommend running bootstrap first, this sets up the new environment for containers: `./launcher bootstrap` afterwards start the stack with `./launcher start`!
-After a 10m up to an hour depending on network speeds you'll be rewarded with:
+If you're a developer I recommend running bootstrap first, this sets up the new environment for containers: run`./launcher bootstrap` then afterwards start the stack with `./launcher start`!
+After 10m up to an hour depending on network speeds you'll be rewarded with:

 - a new UX
 - an updated plugin system now running as its own service